 | Total | 120 | 44 | 24 | 26 | 14 | 4 | 8 |

-The rule information at the time of writing is also stored in the following GitHub repository.
+The rule information at the time of writing is also stored in the following GitHub repository:

-4. Other services such as AWS WAF and AWS Shield Advanced are often considered sufficient countermeasures
+4. Other Services Such as AWS WAF and AWS Shield Advanced Are Often Considered Sufficient

 Network Firewall also operates at L3 and L4.
 This means it can cover layers that AWS WAF cannot handle.